Test Details

 Collection Instructions

-If tube other than a gel-barrier tube is used, transfer separated serum or plasma to a plastic transport tube.
+If tube other than a gel-barrier tube is used, transfer separated serum to a screw-cap polypropylene transport tube.
+Do not freeze gel-barrier tube (pour off serum first).

 Stability Requirements